Mariners rally past Rangers 6-5 for 11th consecutive victory

 Seattle’s win streak is the second-longest in club history behind the 2001 Mariners, who won 15 straight.
 That team was the franchise’s most recent playoff team.
 The run is also the second-longest streak in the majors this season, behind Atlanta’s 14-game win streak.

 The Mariners trailed 5-1 going to the seventh inning before tagging Texas’ bullpen for two runs in the seventh and three in the eighth.
-Up to that point, Seattle’s only run came on Sam Haggarty’s inside-the-park homer in the fourth inning.
+Up to that point, Seattle’s only run came on No. 9 hitter Sam Haggerty’s inside-the-park homer in the fourth inning.

 Matt Festa (2-0) pitched a perfect seventh inning and earned the win.
 Diego Castillo stranded runners at first and second in the ninth inning and picked up his sixth save in six chances.

+“You just feel like you can win every game at some point, and we’re kind of on one of those stretches,” Haggerty said.
+“I don’t believe anybody in the dugout felt for a moment that we didn’t have a chance to come back.”

-Corey Seager, added to the American League All-Star team earlier Thursday, had a double and two RBIs for Texas.
+Corey Seager, added to the American League All-Star team and the Home Run Derby earlier Thursday, had a double and two RBIs for Texas, which is 4-3 during a 10-game homestand, its longest of the season.

+“A gut punch,” Rangers manager Chris Woodward said.
+“We’ve had a few of them.”

-Rangers starter Martin Perez allowed one run on three hits, and matched a career high with nine strikeouts before being pulled after five innings and 102 pitches.
+Texas starter Martin Perez allowed one run on three hits, and matched a career high with nine strikeouts before being pulled after five innings and 102 pitches.
+Perez sought his eighth straight win.

-Haggarty and Julio Rodriguez scored on Eugenio Suarez’s single in the seventh inning, pulling Seattle within 5-3.
-After pinch-hitter Adam Frazier, Abraham Toro and Haggarty loaded the bases in the eighth with none out, reliever Dennis Santana (3-5) hit Rodriguez to pull Seattle within a run.
-France followed with his single to left, scoring Toro and Haggarty.
+Haggerty and Julio Rodriguez scored on Eugenio Suarez’s single in the seventh inning, pulling Seattle within 5-3.
+After pinch-hitter Adam Frazier, Abraham Toro and Haggerty loaded the bases in the eighth with none out, reliever Dennis Santana (3-5) hit Rodriguez to pull Seattle within a run.
+France followed with his single to left, scoring Toro and Haggerty.

-Seattle starter Marco Gonzales gave up all five runs on a season-high 11 hits, one short of his career high, in six innings.
+Seattle starter Marco Gonzales gave up all five runs on a season-high 11 hits, one short of his career high.
+But reaching the sixth inning helped a bullpen coming off a Wednesday doubleheader at Washington in which relievers threw 12 total innings.

+“We know who we are; we know how good we are,” Gonzales said.

 WELCOME TO THE SHOW